Adarshupase/adarshupase.github.io/README.md

 # Hi, I'm Adarsh Upase

 **B.Tech in Computer Science, PES University**
-I’m passionate about systems, machine learning, and large language models (LLMs).
+I’m passionate about Languages, Compilers,Machine learning,Operating Systems and large language models.
-My interests span from operating system internals to applied AI and backend development.

 ---

 ## My Projects

-*I have worked on projects in various domains — from core operating system concepts to applied machine learning and system design.*
+*I have worked on projects in various domains — from core low level c programs to applied machine learning and system design.*

 ---

 ### [Website Domain Predictor](https://github.com/Adarshupase/TLD-Predictor)
-**Tech Stack:** Python, Flask, TF-IDF, Logistic Regression
+**Tech Stack:** Flask,ReactJS
 **Live Demo:** [TLD-Predictor](https://tld-predictor-1.onrender.com)

 A web application that predicts the top-level domain (TLD) of a website given its basename and optionally its category.